-Pipes, Fittings, and Flanges, or commonly called PFF, are all products and materials used in the “processing” part of the hydrocarbon production, as well as in midstream and downstream segments.
+Pipes, Fittings and Flanges, or commonly called PFF, are all products and materials used in the “processing” part of hydrocarbon production, as well as in midstream and downstream segments.
 Processing the hydrocarbons is required to ensure it is ready for “sale” or further transfer to a refinery or a tanker/carrier and involves various separation, treatment, filtration and pumping equipment and processes, all connected by a system of pipes.

 A hollow tube that is used to convey hydrocarbons, water or process air, called a pipe.
-Sometimes, people may call the pipe and tubing interchangeable, yet there is a difference in how they are classified and used, i.e. the pipe is used mainly for process-related applications to transfer fluids and gases and classified by "Schedule Number" (SCH) and Nominal Pipe Size (NPS), whereas a tube is primarily used for structural purposes and “higher” pressure / critical applications (flowlines and control, umbilicals, heat exchangers) and classified by outside diameter (OD) and wall thickness (WT).
+Sometimes, people may call the pipe and tubing interchangeable, yet there is a difference in how they are classified and used, i.e. the pipe is used mainly for process-related applications to transfer fluids and gases and classified by "Schedule Number" (SCH) and Nominal Pipe Size (NPS), whereas a tube is primarily used for structural purposes and “higher” pressure / critical applications (flowlines and control, umbilicals, heat exchangers) and classified by the outside diameter (OD) and wall thickness (WT).
 In addition, tubing requires stricter tolerances during the manufacturing process, hence making it more expensive than piping.

 So, descriptions look like this (e.g.)

 Steel piping products are distinguished by a number of different criteria, such as: